 As is often the case with these types of errors, there’s more than one potential cause behind it.
 Let’s break down the four most common:

 - A problem with one of your themes or plugins.
-When it comes to WordPress, one of the most common causes of the 503 error are PHP scripts.
+When it comes to WordPress, one of the most common causes of the 503 error is PHP scripts.
 More specifically, one of your plugins or themes may be unable to load at your server’s request, which in turn means it can’t render your website.

 - Custom scripts.
 A lot of people add custom scripts to their WordPress websites.
 This could lead to a similar situation as the above.